-These are our first spy shots of a prototype for the next-generation ‘B9’ Audi A4 sedan, which is expected to be revealed in the summer of 2015, as a 2016 model.
-It will be followed about a year later by its Avant wagon and A4 Allroad variants, and will for the first time offer some alternative drivetrains.
-Audi was originally due to launch its new A4 at the end of this year but a late change in its design
+These are our latest spy shots of a prototype for the next-generation ‘B9’ Audi A4 sedan, which is expected to be revealed this summer, as a 2016 model.
+It will be followed about a year later by its Avant wagon and Allroad variants, and for the first time offer some alternative drivetrains.
+Audi was originally due to launch its new A4 at the end of 2014 but a late change in its design

 meant the vehicle’s release date needed to be pushed back.

 The 2016 A4 will be Audi’s second model to ride on the next-generation version of the MLB (modular longitudinal) platform, which will eventually underpin most of the automaker’s models from the A4 up.
 Previewed in Audi’s Sport quattro concept

 , the latest MLB platform, nicknamed the MLB Evo, uses a combination of high-strength steel, aluminum and even some composites to help get weight down.
 Look for weight savings of around 200 pounds compared to the current A4.
-The first vehicle we’ll see the new platform in is the 2016 Q7
+The first vehicle to adopt the new platform is the 2016 Q7

 Front-wheel drive will remain standard for the 2016 A4 while quattro all-wheel drive will continue to be offered as an option.
 We may also see four-wheel steering on the new A4.
-The front suspension is believed to be comprised of five links per wheel, while the rear suspension should be based on the self-tracking trapezoidal link principle coveted by the brand with the four rings.
+The front suspension should be comprised of five links per wheel, while the rear suspension should be based on the self-tracking trapezoidal link principle coveted by the brand with the four rings.

 One of the key benefits of the latest MLB Evo platform is that it has been designed to be compatible with alternative drivetrains.
 We should get a plug-in hybrid version

 of the 2016 A4 while overseas Audi will likely offer a natural gas version and maybe even an all-electric version at some point in the model's life cycle.